Update: Position filled by Tyler Mann

 Synopsis: It’s 2020.
 The President has been re-elected, the climate is heating up, the economy in meltdown.
 In this satirical participatory performance, audience members choose the scenarios to stage: impeachment? a coup? a revolution?
 “20/20” asks what people power looks like in a time of vast uncertainty when even choosing to do nothing has consequences.

 Artistic Director: Stardust Doherty

-- Stage Manager, Techs (Painters, Builders, Makers, Driver, Stage Hands), Set Designer, Prop Master, Costumer/Dresser, Marketer/Social Media Maven, Fundraiser, Sign Language Interpreters (ASL), Videographer, Artists/Graphic Designers
+- Stage Manager, Techs (Painters, Builders, Makers, Driver, Stage Hands), Set Designer, Prop Master, Wardrobe Master, Marketer/Social Media Maven, Fundraiser, Sign Language Interpreters (ASL), Videographer, Artists/Graphic Designers

 Compensation: Probably not (We would love to pay artists living wages, but we are an entirely unpaid company, unless we receive grants or other contributions… we are all working for social justice!)